medsaadi/medsaadi/README.md

 - 👋 Hi, I’m Mohamed SAADI
-- 👀 I’m interested in Software Engineering and Applied Mathematics
+- 👀 I’m interested in Software Engineering, Applied Mathematics and Artificial intelligence
-- 🌱 I’m currently learning software architecture design
+- 🌱 Always learning
 - 💞️ I’m looking to collaborate on data analytics projects
 - 📫 you can reach me here https://www.linkedin.com/in/mohamedsaadi/